 The Programme Priority Groups

-All programmes allocated service observing time are assigned to one of the following priority groups, in accordance with the VLT/VLTI Science Operations Policy:
+All programmes allocated service observing time are assigned to one of the following priority groups:

 - Group A: High Priority: These programmes are considered to have the highest scientific value and are executed first as observing conditions allow.
 ESO makes every possible effort to complete programmes in this Group.
 This includes the possibility of carrying over programmes in this category to the next semester, in case that their degree of completion at the end of the allocated semester is too low for the fulfillment of the scientific goals.
 Large Programmes are automatically considered as high priority programmes.
 Within group A they are ranked higher than normal programmes.
 Target-of-Opportunity (ToO) programmes cannot be considered for carryover status.
 All PIs of programmes in this group are informed about one month prior to the next Call for Proposal deadline about the carryover eligibility of their programme.

 - Group B: Medium Priority: Programmes in this group have lower scientific priority than Group A and are executed only when no Group A programme can be executed.
 ESO tries to complete all programmes in this Group, but incomplete programmes are terminated at the end of the allocated semester.
 The likelihood that any given Group B programme is executed decreases as more stringent observing constraints are requested.